Merry we meet. Merry we meet. Merry we meet. Merry we meet.

 Welcome

-Victor H. Anderson
+Victor & Cora Anderson

 Written and compiled by George Knowles

-Largely self-educated due to his near blindness, Anderson never the less had a keen interest in academic subjects, including: physics, chemistry and literature.
+Largely self-educated due to his near blindness, Victor never the less had a keen interest in academic subjects, including: physics, chemistry and literature.
 Most particularly his interests focused on the world of Spiritual traditions.
 He was an avid reader, storyteller and brilliant linguist who spoke numerous languages, among them: Hawaiian, Spanish, Creole, Greek, Italian, Gaelic and Dahomean.
 He was also gifted with a beautiful voice; he loved to sing and was adept on the drum.
 During his adult life he earned a living as a musician, playing the accordion at public and private parties, events and dances.

-In the early 1960’s the Andersons broke up a fistfight between their only son Victor Elon Anderson and a neighbour’s boy Thomas deLong.
-The boy, who later changed his name Gwydion Pendderwen, became a good friend of the family and studied with Victor who he considered his primary teacher and mentor.
-Pendderwen soon become a major contributor to the Andersons developing practice.
-Together he and Victor co-wrote most of their rituals, which added much to the Andersons existing practices and included some of the Celtic influences and lore that Penndderwen liked so much.
-Over time as they began to initiate others, and they branched off to form their own covens, their joint teachings became known as ‘The Feri Tradition’, named after the Faerie witch Anderson had met as a child.
+In the early 1960’s the Andersons broke up a fistfight between their only son Victor Elon and a neighbour’s boy called Thomas deLong.
+The boy who later changed his name to “Gwydion Pendderwen” soon became a good family friend.
+He spent a lot of his spare time at the Andersons home and regularly studied with Victor who he considered to be his primary teacher and mentor.
+Gwydion become a major contributor to the Andersons developing practice, and together co-wrote with Victor most of their rituals, to which he added some of the Celtic influences and lore that he liked so much.
+Over time, both Victor and Gwydion began to initiate others, and as they branched off to form their own covens, their joint teachings became known as ‘The Feri Tradition’, named after the Faerie witch Victor had met as a child.

 Gwydion Pendderwen